AM Healthcare

 Hallucinogens are a powerful class of drug that causes a person to feel or experience sensations not based on reality.
 Hallucinogens directly affect how a person perceives the reality around them and can potentially lead to reckless or dangerous behavior.
 Many long-term effects of hallucinogens are still not fully understood due to a lack of research.

 Hallucinogens are a class of drugs that affect how a person perceives the reality around them.
-Depending on the hallucinogen, this can be done by altering awareness, thoughts, feelings or by creating visual or auditory hallucinations.
+Depending on the hallucinogen, this can be done by altering awareness, thoughts, and feelings or by creating visual or auditory hallucinations.
 Hallucinations are sensations or images that are not real.

 There are two types of hallucinogenic drugs: classic hallucinogens and dissociative hallucinogens.
 While both types of drugs can cause hallucinations and altered perceptions, dissociative drugs also can cause the user to dissociate from their body or environment.
-This may lead to a person experiencing an “out of body” sensation or feel like they are in a dream rather than the real world.
+This may lead to a person experiencing an “out of body” sensation or feeling like they are in a dream rather than the real world.

 Hallucinogens can be entirely natural and plant-based or synthetic creations.
 Synthetic hallucinogens are generally created in labs to replicate the effects of natural hallucinogenic drugs.
 These drugs have a long history of being used for medical and spiritual purposes, especially in Native American and South American cultures.
 In recent years, they have become more popular among adolescents and college-aged students for recreational use.